syed-sai-sameer/Coursera-Machine-Learning-Specialization/README.md

 # Couresera-Machine-Learning-Specialization
-Repository for all Labs and Projects done while learning from Machine Learning Specialization course by Stanford & Deeplearning.ai on Coursera.
+This Repository contains for all Lab and Project work done while learning Machine Learning Specialization course by Stanford & Deeplearning.ai on Coursera.